 The pilgrimages that Chaucer describes are inspired by the good weather.
 People desire to travel and to travel with purpose.
 In the case of the literary pilgrimage, you travel there because the words of the writer have opened something within you or allowed you to see something within yourself which you had not discovered before.
 The haunting echo of his or her words have become as much a part of you as your heartbeat.
 A pilgrimage inspired by God would be similar, I imagine.

-My first literary pilgrimage was actually unplanned, so I suppose I am a little unconventional in that way.
+My first literary adventure was actually unplanned.
 When I was 17, I found myself in Stratford-upon-Avon, the home of Shakespeare!
 It was an amazing adventure.
 At the time, I hadn’t yet realized my literary-nerd nature, so I did not really think of it as a pilgrimage then.

-In addition to experiencing the place where Anne and her family hid themselves for such a long time, I was privileged to see the actual diary that Anne kept.
+In addition to experiencing the place where Anne Frank and her family hid themselves for such a long time, I was privileged to see the actual diary that she kept.
 It was housed in a case and open so you could see a couple of the pages.

-As I grew more into myself and realized more who I was, I stretched into book culture (once I realized what that was) and developed the goal of visiting the grave of one of my favorite writers: Edgar Allan Poe.
+As I grew into myself and realized more who I was, I stretched into book culture and developed the goal of visiting the grave of one of my favorite writers: Edgar Allan Poe.
 I finally realized this goal in July of 2013.
 My day trip to Baltimore was fun.
 I wandered around an old 19th century graveyard and beheld the grave of Poe.
-This journey was a simple one, but it had been on my to-do list for quite some time.
+This journey was a simple one, but it was incredibly fulfilling.

-There are many other Poe pilgrimages I have planned in my head because there are a number of Poe houses up and down the east coast which I would like to visit.
-But, perhaps more importantly, after my first Poe Pilgrimage, I was inspired to pilgrimage to as many writerly destinations as possible and every time I go somewhere, I research to see if there are any writerly places to see.
+There are many other Poe pilgrimages I have planned in my head because there are a number of Poe houses up and down the east coast that I would like to visit.
+But, perhaps more importantly, after my first Poe Pilgrimage, I was inspired to pilgrimage to as many writerly destinations as possible and every time I go somewhere, I hope to research to see if there are any writerly places to seek out.

 While in Key West earlier in 2013, I visited the Hemingway House and got to experience the opulence of Hemingway’s life, thanks to the wealth of his second wife.
 This experience made me even more determined to see Poe’s grave.